fsncps/fsnvim/README.md

 WORK IN PROGRESS! *unfinished and subject to change*

 Another neovim starting point.
 I want smooth navigation and a focus on writing, not only coding.
-The cokeline has both tabs and buffers, and buffers have a association with a tab for ease or organization, toggle with <Leader>bt.
+The cokeline has both tabs and buffers, and buffers have a association with a tab for ease or organization, toggle with `<Leader>bt`.
 Focus on LateX: visual lines depending on doc type.
 Clio idea palace to be implemented.